 We're here to help

-Restoring gas and electric power
+Restoring gas and electric service after a wildfire

 Once PG&E crews have received permission from first responders to enter an area, they begin the assess, repair and restoration process.